 The licencing model for cloud computing services nowadays is based upon logged on users or utilisation of resources per month.
 This is great for organisations that require the flexibility to increase their subscriptions through busy times and then decrease through the more quiet times.
 This also allows for your service to increase with the growth of your company without the need to upgrade internal hardware.

 Cloud computing reduces need of manpower

-One of the factors that contributes to the success of a business is control.
-Unfortunately, no matter how in control your organisation may be when it comes to its own processes, there will always be things that are completely out of your control.
+One of the factors that contribute to the success of a business is control.
+Unfortunately, no matter how in control your organisation maybe when it comes to its own processes, there will always be things that are completely out of your control.
 In today’s market, even a small amount of unproductive downtime can have a resoundingly negative effect.
 Downtime in your services leads to lost productivity, revenue, and brand reputation.
-There may be no way for you to prevent or even anticipate the disasters that could potentially harm your organisation, but cloud based services can help reduce this downtime.
-Cloud-based services provide quick data recovery for all kinds of emergency scenarios’from natural disasters to power outages.
+There may be no way for you to prevent or even anticipate the disasters that could potentially harm your organisation, but cloud-based services can help reduce this downtime.
+Cloud-based services provide quick data recovery for all kinds of emergency scenarios from natural disasters to power outages.